 I’m clinging to the Snow White request for dear life as it means we’re all ready to go with not a glue gun in sight.

 The year before last was Elsa – and, as there is a Frozen book (it came after the movie), I went with that too.

-But is sending your little one as a Disney princess taking the easy way out?
+But is letting your little one dress as a Disney princess taking the easy way out?
 I know from the MadeForMums Facebook page that some mums reckon so.